Vesna de Vinča: Other activities

 de Vinča is the creator of the "Serbia, the Land of Lilacs" project, established in 2007, and supported by royal families from Europe.
 Working with the Military and Hospitaller Order of Saint Lazarus of Jerusalem, she donated medical equipment to hospitals in Kraljevo and Slankamen in Serbia.

 "Belgrade Calling!
 Save Christmas trees!" was an action supported by Mensa, the Olympic Committee of Serbia, and European Rotaract to save more than 2,000 trees.

 As a general producer, de Vinca produced the Fashion Week in Greece in Thessalonica in 2007, 2008, and 2009, and Balkan Beauty Ambassador international events in Porto Carras in Greece, working with FASHION TV.

-Vesna is the author and producer of Serbia Fashion Day, a Serbian brand promoting Serbian designers, culture, and fashion.
+Vesna de Vinča is the author and producer of Serbia Fashion Day, a Serbian brand promoting Serbian designers, culture and fashion.

-She is the president of the Miss Serbia and Miss Montenegro organizations and owner of licenses for Miss World from owner Julia Morley and Miss Universe from owner Donald Trump.
+She is the president of the Miss Serbia and Miss Montenegro organizations and owner of licences for Miss World from owner Julia Morley and Miss Universe from owner Donald Trump.

-Awards

-Ivo Andrić Academy Award.
-For the screenplays and the spectacles, she produced, dedicated to forgotten personalities and events of Serbian past.

-International Lilac Society - Annual award as author of the unique project “ Serbia land of lilacs”.